Home icon as a Jester's castle

 1. Know the Rules and Regional Variations

-Mahjong is not a single game but a family of related formats, each with scoring systems, tile sets, and strategic priorities.
-Before you play seriously, you must learn the rules of the version you’re sitting down to.
+Mahjong is not a single game but a family of related formats, and each regional version has its own scoring system, pace, and hand requirements alongside different tile sets and strategic priorities.
+Before you play seriously, you must learn the rules of the version you’re sitting down to and make a plan around that format rather than relying on one universal approach.
 Here’s a quick overview of the most popular types:

-· Chinese Classical: The oldest form, focused on sets (Pungs, Chows, and Kongs) and hand-building efficiency.
+· The oldest form, focused on sets (Pungs, Chows, and Kongs) and hand-building efficiency.
+A standard winning hand is often built from sets such as three identical tiles or three consecutive tiles, plus a pair.
 No Dora bonuses.

-· Hong Kong Style: Simplified yet fast-paced, prioritising quick wins with hands worth 3 Fan or more.
+· Simplified yet fast-paced, prioritising quick wins with hands worth 3 Fan or more; it’s a fast paced game where quick reads and fast decisions matter.

-· Japanese Riichi: Deeply strategic, involving Riichi declarations, Dora (bonus tiles), and intricate defence.
+· Deeply strategic, involving Riichi declarations, Dora (bonus tiles), and intricate defence.
 Widely played in tournaments.

-· Macau Style: Features more complex scoring and focuses on high-value hands.
+· Features more complex scoring and focuses on high-value hands.

 Understanding the differences in structure and scoring helps you adjust tactics.
 A good Mahjong player can adapt seamlessly between regional versions by reading the pace, aggression level, and expected hand values.